 - If your network is configured to let file owners control whether files are downloadable, you will see a check box labeled View Only.
 Check this box to prevent network participants from downloading your file.
+(Of course anyone who has Edit permission on the file can still download it.)
 Check the preferred resolution for the preview images.
 In general, you want to use PDF preview unless it isn’t supported by the network participants’ browsers.

 - Choose your Sharing settings.

 - To share the file with a specific network member or group, start typing the member’s name or group name in the text box in the Members with access area.
 If you aren’t sure of the name, you can click Choose Members to display a popup with all the network member names and your group names.

 - To share the file with the entire network, check Share with current network in the Networks with access area.

 - To share the file with one or more communities, start typing the community’s name in the text box in the Communities with access area.
 If you aren’t sure of the community’s name, you can click Choose Communities to display a popup with all the community names.

 - Use the Permissions drop-down list to set the sharing access level (such as view, edit, or owner).